 View All Publications Recent Publications

-- Sohail Shafii, Harald Obermaier, Rodman Linn, Eunmo Koo, Mario Hlawitschka, Christoph Garth, Bernd Hamann, Kenneth I. Joy, "Visualization and Analysis of Vortex-Turbine Intersections in Wind Farms", in "IEEE Transactions on Visualization and Computer Graphics", 2013
+- Sohail Shafii, Harald Obermaier, Rodman Linn, Eunmo Koo, Mario Hlawitschka, Christoph Garth, Bernd Hamann, Kenneth I. Joy, "Visualization and Analysis of Vortex-Turbine Intersections in Wind Farms", in "IEEE Transactions on Visualization and Computer Graphics", Volume 19, Number 9, pp 1579--1591, 2013